MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMActiveDirectorySite.md

 ```

 ## DESCRIPTION
-The **Get-CMActiveDirectorySite** cmdlet gets one or more Microsoft System Center Configuration Manager sites that are configured to publish site information to Active Directory� Domain Services (AD DS).
+The **Get-CMActiveDirectorySite** cmdlet gets one or more Configuration Manager sites that are configured to publish site information to Active Directory� Domain Services (AD DS).
-You can get System Center Configuration Manager sites that publish site data to AD DS by using an identifier or a fully qualified domain name (FQDN).
+You can get Configuration Manager sites that publish site data to AD DS by using an identifier or a fully qualified domain name (FQDN).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.